Academics for Black Survival and Wellness

 University of Florida Counseling Psychology

-Pearis L. Bellamy is a rising third-year counseling psychology doctoral student at the University of Florida.
+Pearis L. Bellamy is a rising fourth-year counseling psychology doctoral candidate at the University of Florida.
 Pearis' research interests include trauma specifically intimate partner violence, sexual violence, and racial trauma.
 She is a proud HBCU alumna and hopes to be an HBCU professor.
 As a Black doctoral student studying and experiencing racial trauma, Pearis dreamed up Academics for Black Lives, alongside her mentor, in hopes of providing healing and support for Black people through collective action in academia.

 Della V. Mosley, PhD (She/her)